Schmalzy/Schmalzy.github.io/_posts/2015-01-17-Terminal-Setup.md

 - Terminal
 ---

-I used [mdo's](https://github.com/mdo) bash profile and theme to spice up my terminal appliation.
+I used [mdo's](https://github.com/mdo) bash profile and theme to spice up my terminal application.
 Togeather they are pretty awesome, so I thought I would share!

 1. Open Terminal
 2. Run `cd ~` to go to the home directory